-SECTION 14: TESTING
+SECTION 13: TESTING

 - A. Students will be required to pass all written academic tests, skills evaluations, and various other written assignments to successfully complete the Basic Certification Course.
 In the event of a failure as defined below, the student will be placed in academic remediation (a period of time for further study, review, and preparation for the next attempt).
-Remediation is documented via a letter of counseling and the student's agency is notified. - B. End of Phase Exams.
-A test is given at the end of every phase.
-The passing score is 70%.
-If a student fails to achieve a 70%, they will be given seven (7) calendar days to retake the test which also requires a 70% to pass.
-If second attempt also does not achieve a 70%, the student will be dismissed from the Basic Certification Course (academic failure) - C. The NCIC written exam requires a 75% to pass.
+Remediation is documented via a letter of counseling and the student's agency notified. - B. Passing score on all written academic tests is 75%.
+If a student fails any test, he or she will be given seven (7) calendar days to retake the test.
+If the test is failed a second time, he or she will be dismissed from the 911 Basic Certification. - C. The NCIC written exam requires a 75% to pass.
 If a student does not achieve a 75%, they will be given seven (7) calendar days to retake the test which also requires a 75% to pass.
-If the second attempt also does not achieve a 75%, the student will be dismissed from the Basic Certification Course (academic failure). - D. The DWI exam requires an 80% to pass.
-If a student does not achieve an 80%, they will be given no less than 15 calendar days and no more than 30 calendar days (days are calculated from the completion of DWI classroom instruction) to attempt the remedial test which also requires an 80% to pass.
-If the second attempt does not result in a passing score, the student will be dismissed from the Basic Certification Course (academic failure). - E. The HFRG Threat Pattern Recognition exam requires an 80% to pass.
-If a student does not achieve an 80%, they will be given seven (7) calendar days to retake the test which also requires an 80% to pass.
-If the second attempt does not achieve an 80%, the student will be dismissed from the Basic Certification Course (academic failure).
-There is also a required practical exam (demonstration of techniques).
-Minimum passing score for this exam is "adequate".
-A student that fails to achieve an adequate will be given 7 calendar days to retake the exam.
-A second failure will result in dismissal from the Basic Certification Course (academic failure). - F. Students must pass all graded scenarios.
-Each scenario has a scoring criterion with a minimum passing score based on particular weighted factors for the evaluated skills.
-Additionally, a skills evaluator may fail a student for significant reasons not listed in the scenario scoring criteria such as excessive or unjustified use of force, violations of search and seizure law, consistent or major lack of officer safety or other critical areas as directed by LET staff.
-If a student does not achieve a passing grade on the scenario on the same day.
-If a student does not achieve a passing score a second time, they will be given seven (7) calendar days to attempt a similar scenario (not identical to the failed scenario).
-If the similar scenario is failed, the student will be dismissed from the Basic Certification Course (academic failure). - G. Emergency Vehicle Operations Course (EVOC) skills testing portion will be conducted at the EVOC course.
-If a student fails the skills testing, they will be allowed to continue with their current class but will not receive basic certification until a successful re-test on the EVOC skills portion during a future class.
-A failure on the re-test will result in dismissal from the training program.

-- H. The LET handgun shooting qualification standard is 75%.
-Students will be given three (3) opportunities to qualify during the first 12 weeks of training.
-A student who fails to qualify after three attempts is deemed to have failed the skills testing.
-They are eligible for one retest within seven (7) calendar days.
-Failure on the re-test will result in dismissal from the training program. - I. The minimum passing grades for all written assignments (including those on-line) graded using a rubric is "achieved."
+If the second attempt also does not achieve a 75%, the student will be dismissed from the Basic Certification Course (academic failure). - D. Students will be required to pass end-of-course practical evaluations.
+A student will be given three attempts to pass each practical evaluation.
+A student who fails to pass a practical evaluation after three consecutive attempts is deemed to have failed the skill evaluation.
+He or she is eligible for one re-revaluation within seven (7) calendar days.
+Failure to pass the re-evaluation will result in dismissal from the training program. - E. The minimum passing grades for all written assignments (including those on-line) graded using a rubric is "achieved."
 If a student fails to reach at least an "achieved" on their first attempt, they will be given a second attempt.
 If the student fails to reach an "achieved" on the second attempt, they will be referred to the Class Coordinator for remediation.
-A failure to meet an "achieved" on the remediation assignment may result in dismissal from the academy for academic failure. - J. No student may exceed the exam time limit as established by LET.
+A failure to meet an "achieved" on the remediation assignment may result in dismissal from the academy for academic failure

+F. No student may exceed the exam time limit as established by LET.